 Inspect Your Entire Plumbing System Twice a Year

 These 5 mobile home plumbing problems are fairly common in older mobile homes but they occur in newer manufactured homes, too.
-Inspecting your mobile home is important regardless of the age.
+Inspecting your mobile home is important regardless of age.
 Use this mobile home safety inspection checklist as a guide at least twice a year.

 Inspect Under the Home